Last updated on February 19th, 2024

 5 D Major scale shapes

 This section shows you the D Major scale in five different areas of the fretboard.
 Each scale shape includes the music notation including guitar tabs.
-You’ll see how all of these shapes connect together afterwards.
+Afterward, you’ll see how all of these shapes connect.

 D Major scale shape 1

 For the notation below, the numbers above the notes suggest what fingers to use for your fretting hand.